visopsys/grid/Readme.md

 const stage = gridRef.current.stage
 ````

 ## Storybook

-Examples can be found as stories in `Grid.stories.tsx`.
+Examples can be found in `stories` directory.
 To run storybook, enter the following commands

 ```bash
 yarn